iscsi target does not work

 Bug 2) By using auto size what that means is that the istgt will use a file you have already created on disk.
 Generally this means creating a sparse file at the CLI with dd.
 Are you creating a file by hand?

 Bug 3) The GUI needs to enforce this: You must create portalgroups in sequential order.
 In order to create portalgroup 3, both 2 and 1 must be created.
 I think that is the error you are hitting.

 Bug 4) This explains a lot, in addition to why vmware can't see multiple LUNs per target either.
 Unfortunately the maintainer/author of istgt has been MIA since the Japanese earthquake, and the error reporting isn't so hot in istgt, but we'll try to sort it out.

-#6 Updated by Josh Paetzel almost 3 years ago
+#6 Updated by Josh Paetzel about 3 years ago

 istgt doesn't have very good error reporting.
 What these log messages are telling you is that "There is something wrong with the config files so I'm bailing out"